douglask3/r_LimFIRE/docs/notes.md

 	1. increased igntions with population and pasture (as incoporated in e.g. SPITFIRE and LmFire)
 	1. Fragmentation factor, from crop and urban cover

+Knorr et al. 2014 Used fAPAR as fuel idicator.
+But on sub-annual timestep, this is not fuel load, as dead, non pa vegetation still contributes to fuel

+Similarities to SimFire (Knorr et al. 2014), but able to test ignitions as well.
+Includes postive and negative effects of same variable.

 # Methods
 - Under perfect conditions, iyt is assumed taht 100% of grid cell is burnt